corl87/projectCorlCS439/README.md

 Initally, the powerups did not transfer between levels since I made a new player for each level.
 I found it was possible to pass the players powerups from the previous level to start the next level.

 A lot of my time in this project was spent trying to get multiple levels working.

+Using this project, you could make many differnt RPG style games, but level editing is probably this project's weakest section.
+Feel free to use my code to teach new students or as a demo, and I would love to see this game working on an arcade machine.

 In order to run the project, be sure all assets are present in the same folder as the main projectCorl file.
 In order to play the game, run projectCorl.